billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 * Select a table row, then click `Default`, or,
 * **Double-click** in a table cell to edit that item.

-For each Onebox, you can edit its:
+For each OneBox, you can edit its:

 * XA list of acquired analog (AI) channels.
 * XD whether to acquire digital lines.